-In this section we investigate further the reason and consequences of poor ADP implementation.
-A number of pertinent issues have been considered to categorize the reasons for improper project implementation.
+In this section we can investigate further the reason and consequences of poor ADP implementation.
+A number of pertinent issues have been considered to categorize concealed reason for improper project implementation.
 Every project has unique characteristic and owned by different agencies and handled by diverse personnel.
 So, problems are heterogeneous in nature.
-However some problems are common and are mentioned below:
+However some problems are common and are mentioned in following fashioned.
+These are:

-5.1 Poject identification and prepartion stage
+5.1 Pre project stage